Terra Kulture Partners With The Federal Ministry Of Information For “Nigeria’s Journey: Cycles Of Fashion Exhibition”

 Fashion has always been a valuable part of our culture, and its importance in our history cannot be ignored.
 Cycles of Fashion, the first of a series of culture-centric exhibitions, will capture the rich contributions of fashion and dress code to the Nigerian national identity.

-This exhibition is curated by Oludamola Adebowale (a leading curator) and Yakubu Yahaya, they are responsible for the direction of this exhibition, focusing it on Nigerian Fashion from 1900 to 1960, with historical and cultural references highlighting its importance in our cultural heritage.
+This exhibition is curated by Oludamola Adebowale and Yakubu Yahaya, they are responsible for the direction of this exhibition, focusing it on Nigerian Fashion from 1900 to 1960, with historical and cultural references highlighting its importance in our cultural heritage.

+Oludamola Adebowale is a leading curator who has been commissioned by Ogun State Government (African Drum Festival 2019), the British Council as well as Prof. Wole Soyinka.
+Mr Adebowale is quite knowledgeable on Nigerian history and cultural heritage.

 According to Yakubu Yahaya, ‘the series of multimedia exhibitions is intended to explore the different ways socio-cultural influences have influenced and continue to influence the forging of a national identity from the different cultures that make up Nigeria.